 Nicole is licensed by the State of Tennessee as a Licensed Master’s Social Worker (LMSW).
 In order to maintain her license, she must complete at least 12 hours of continuing education each year.
 She is a member of the National Association of Social Workers (NASW).
 Nicole is a Certified Dementia Practitioner by the National Council for Certified Dementia Practitioners.

 Nicole’s past experiences include working directly with adults in community-based mental health facilities.
 She has also worked with families and children in schools and the foster care system.
 During the five years prior to joining our practice in February 2016, Nicole was a Clinical Social Worker at Parkwest Medical Center.
 In her work with patients and families, she witnessed first-hand the struggles and distress that can occur when patients did not have clear Advance Directives and health care power of attorney documents in place.
 Disagreements about health care decisions for loved ones often caused great discord between family members already dealing with great stress, and sadness.
 These experiences motivated Nicole to become a strong advocate for people of all ages to discuss with family and document their end of life wishes.

 Nicole likes to stay active and is a member of multiple recreational sports teams.
-She likes playing softball, volleyball, kickball and flag football.
+She likes playing softball, volleyball, and kickball.
 She enjoys supporting the Lady Vol’s Volleyball team and attending Smokies baseball games.
-When she isn’t involved in a sporting event, Nicole enjoys bike rides, spending time by the water and in the sun, traveling, reading and spoiling her kitties.
-Nicole loves children and has participated in the Big Brothers Big Sisters Program and often volunteers to babysit her friends’ children.
+When she isn’t involved in a sporting event, Nicole enjoys traveling, reading, DIY home projects, gardening and spoiling her doggies, Harlan and Hattie Mae.